-Leading Georgia companies, sports teams condemn new state voting law
+Georgia sports teams and major companies such as Coca-Cola and Delta Air Lines condemn new state voting law

 “I see it as a disgrace that our country’s efforts to keep Black Americans from engaging fully in our constitutional right to vote continue to this day,” Mason said.
 “I will join the efforts of many of my fellow Americans in working to ensure other states don’t follow this horrible example.
 Many heroes have dedicated their lives to fighting for our rights, and we cannot let this type of disenfranchisement go unchallenged.”

-Home Depot spokeswoman Sara Gorman pointed to the company’s internal voter education promotion, when asked about SB 202, and said in an email: “We believe that all elections should be accessible, fair and secure and support broad voter participation.
+Home Depot spokeswoman Sara Gorman pointed to the company’s internal voter education promotion when asked about SB 202, and said in an email: “We believe that all elections should be accessible, fair and secure and support broad voter participation.
 We’ll continue to work to ensure our associates, both in Georgia and across the country, have the information and resources to vote.”

 Albright said that he would prefer to see Bastian and other corporate leaders testify to legislators that SB 202 will be detrimental to Georgia’s businesses and that their companies don’t support it.
-He hopes these corporations will rally behind voting-rights advocates’ efforts to push back against similar bills that are up for approval in states like Texas — before they’re passed.
+He hopes these corporations will rally behind voting-rights advocates’ efforts to push back against similar bills that are up for approval in states such as Texas — before they’re passed.

 “It’s not enough to just be against voter suppression.
 You’ve got to be an active advocate for voting rights.
 Just like it’s not enough to not be racist, you have to be anti-racist,” Albright said.
 “There’s no balanced approach to human rights.”